mundusnine/Kaiser/README.md

 # Kaiser
 We never rest on our laurels

 C based game engine.
 Tool and framework agnostic by design.
+Will integrate C hot-reload using engine-link.

 ## Tools:
 Will use GLTF as intermediary format, where possible.
 The lower in the list a tool is, the lower in priority for the project it is.
 Open up issues for interest in a specific tool.